+Chemistry (AP) I Unit

-Chemistry (AP) Building upon the foundation of first-year chemistry, AP Chemistry is a course designed to be the equivalent of a freshman college chemistry course.
-Topics covered will be the same as those in General Chemistry, but will be presented in more depth and with a higher degree of difficulty.
-Most of the labs will use computers and data acquisition probes.
+Building upon the foundation of Honors Chemistry, AP Chemistry is a course designed to be the equivalent of a freshman college chemistry course for STEM majors.
+Topics covered will be the same as those in Honors Chemistry, but will be presented in more depth and with a higher degree of difficulty.
+Most of the labs will use iPads and data acquisition probes.
 Students will:

-- Learn techniques and procedures appropriate to the collegelevel laboratory. - Describe atomic structure based on the principles of current atomic theory. - Organize information in the study of chemical bonding. - Investigate the principles of the Kinetic Theory of Matter. - Apply acquired information to the study of chemical reaction types. - Describe equilibrium in relation to solution dynamics.

-• Explain electrochemistry as a component of oxidation-reduction.
-Students must either take the AP exam or choose to take the course for dual enrollment credit and its final exam.

-B Key Text: Chemistry and Chemical Reactivity, Kotz & Treichel, 8th Edition, Thomson Brooks/Cole 2012
+- Learn techniques and procedures appropriate to the collegelevel laboratory. - Describe atomic structure based on the principles of current atomic theory. - Organize information in the study of chemical bonding. - Investigate the principles of the Kinetic Theory of Matter. - Apply acquired information to the study of chemical reaction types. - Describe equilibrium in relation to solution dynamics. - Explain electrochemistry as a component of oxidation-reduction.
+Students must take the AP exam. - Key Text: Chemistry and Chemical Reactivity, Kotz & Treichel, 8th Edition, Thomson Brooks/Cole 2012